gstenson/Week4/README.md

 **What is in this folder**
 ---------------------------

-1) a tidy data set as described below,
+1) a tidy data set as described above,
 2) a link to a Github repository with your script for performing the analysis, and
 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data [here](https://github.com/gstenson/Week4/blob/master/CodeBook.md).
+4) a data folder containing raw data